 Board members are provided with the "ACCJC Guide to Accreditation for Governing Boards' publication that directs their role in the accreditation process, and receive updates during board meetings on the accreditation process and trainings available at the college.
-In preparation for the final development of the ISER and upcoming 2018 team visit, the ALO convened the Accreditation Steering Committee (ASC) to strengthen the existing drafts of the ISER and two board members-the former board Chair and the student trustee-were appointed to the Standard IV committee to assist in the completion of the report.
-The board as a whole is regularly updated by the president on the ISER
+437 In preparation for the final development of the Institutional Self Evaluation Report (ISER) and upcoming 2018 ACCJC accreditation visit, the College established an Accreditation Standards Steering committee, Fall 2016 to prepare the Institutional Self Evaluation Report (ISER) and two board members were appointed to Standard IV committee to assist in completion of the report.
+The board is updated by the president on the development of ISER, informed of ISER training for standard committee members, accreditation training for board members, and development of an accreditation calendar for board members.
+438